Best WordPress hosting of 2021: top 8 options to choose from

 |Best for||Performance-focused cheap WordPress plans|

-Hostinger is one of the cheapest WordPress hosting providers around.
+Hostinger is one of the cheapest WordPress hosting services around.
 With prices starting from as low as $1.39/month, it focuses mainly on the performance of the platform.
 At the same time, you don’t miss out on ease of use or good customer service, either.

 - Despite the cheap pricing, Hostinger’s main attraction has become its performance.
 The provider uses all the latest technology to deliver the fastest and most reliable results.
 That’s LiteSpeed web server technology with caching, the latest PHP, and servers in 7 locations worldwide.